utilyre/barbecue.nvim/README.md

 <h1 align="center">Barbecue</h1>

 <p align="center">
-  This is a vscode like winbar that uses
+  This is a VS Code like winbar that uses
   <a href="https://github.com/SmiteshP/nvim-navic">nvim-navic</a>
-  in order to get lsp context from your language server.
+  in order to get LSP context from your language server.
 </p>

 https://user-images.githubusercontent.com/91974155/197051920-0e89203e-1f0c-4f3c-af72-e7d5e13340ad.mp4